Friday Night Food For Thought

 Teachers:

-One of Venerable Geshe‑la’s senior disciples with decades of meditative and teaching experience, Gen Samten Kelsang oversees the spiritual program at KMC New York, and teaches throughout the US and around the world.
+Gen Samten is the Resident Teacher at KMC New York.
+As one of Venerable Geshe‑la’s senior disciples with decades of meditative and teaching experience, Gen Samten Kelsang oversees the spiritual program at KMC New York, and teaches throughout the US and around the world.
 He is renowned for the clarity of his teachings, ability to help students improve their practice, and his skill in leading practitioners to profound meditative insights.

-Sara Wendt
+Meditation Workshop Teacher, Sara Wendt -

 Sara has been a Kadampa practitioner for 23 years.
 She’s been teaching the Sunday Prayers for World Peace class since she moved to the area from NYC three years ago.
 Before that Sara taught various branches, General Program classes and the Foundation Program at the Kadampa Meditation Center, NYC.
 She’s very happy to now call Glen Spey her home.